sandipsahoo2k2/my/articles/engineering/backtracking/backtracking_template.md

 Following is an example of a backtracking method, I would recomend to understand and remember this method as much as you can. back track from definition as you might have seen that its recursive.
-I would highly recomend to watch this video to understand the backtracking concept.
+I would highly recomend to watch this video by [Abdul Bari](https://www.youtube.com/watch?v=DKCbsiDBN6c) to understand how back tracking works.

 #### The backtracking template